Corporate Stakeholders

 Private Debtholders

-Private debtholders include banks, credit facilities, institutions that provide loans and leases.
-They hold the debt of a company to maturity.
+Private debtholders include banks, credit facilities, and institutions that provide loans and leases.
+They hold a company’s debt until maturity.
 Further, they can directly reach a company’s management and access non-public information concerning a company.
 As such, they significantly influence a company since they can be the largest source of capital.
 Therefore, they can lower debt restrictions and extend more credit.

 Public Debtholders

-On the other hand, public debtholders depend on public information and credit rating agencies in their decision-making.
-They include institutional investors and asset managers.
-Public debtholders receive regular interest payments and capital repayment at maturity in return for the capital provided.
+On the other hand, public debtholders, including institutional investors and asset managers, depend on public information and credit rating agencies in their decision-making.
+In return for the capital provided, public debtholders receive regular interest payments and capital repayment at maturity.

-Moreover, public bondholders have little to no authority over the operations of the issuing company and hence rely on the terms of the debt contract with the company.
-However, bondholders can have significant influence over the company experiences financial distress, and the public debt needs to be restructured.
+Furthermore, public bondholders have minimal to no control over the issuing company’s operations and, therefore, depend on the terms outlined in the debt contract.
+However, they can play a significant role when the company faces financial distress, especially if the public debt needs to be restructured.

 Public debtholders minimize downside risk thanks to their preference for operation stability and a company’s performance.
 This is usually in contrast to a company’s shareholders’ interests – tolerance of high risk for higher return potential.

-Debtholders always hold onto the same perspective: lower financial leverage, then lower risks.
-However, some private lenders may have different risk appetites, behavior and approach, and relationships with the companies they provide capital to.
-Some private lenders focus on asset value, equity positions, cashflows, value, and business forecasts.
+Debtholders generally share the same perspective: lower financial leverage means lower risk.
+However, some private lenders may have varying risk appetites, behaviors, approaches, and relationships with the companies they finance.
+These lenders might focus on asset value, equity positions, cash flows, and business forecasts.

 Managers